-QRT Part 1 is the qualitative data collection phase.
-It includes guidelines for conversations with model directors and school principals and the collection of artifacts from CSR models and schools and additional information about the CSR model from publicly available resources (Bogdan & Biklen, 1998; Creswell, 1994, 1998).
-QRT Part 1, including the guidelines for phone conversations, conversation questions, and artifact lists, was pilot tested with one of the CSR model providers in the sample.
+QRT Part 1 was the qualitative data collection phase.
+It included guidelines for (a) conversations with model directors, school districts, or charter authorizers and (b) the collection of artifacts from the ESPs and additional information about the model from publicly available resources (Bogdan & Biklen, 1998; Creswell, 1994, 1998).

+QRT Part 1, including the guidelines for phone conversations, conversation questions, and artifact lists, was pilot tested with a model provider reviewed in the CSRQ Center Report on Elementary School Comprehensive

+School Reform Models (released November 2005).
 Based on feedback from the pilot conversations, researchers at the CSRQ Center modified the qualitative data collection process.
-An experienced and trained qualitative researcher at the American Institutes for Research (AIR) provided training on information gathering techniques, coding artifacts, and synthesizing qualitative data to develop a complete description of each CSR model in the sample.
+An experienced and trained qualitative researcher at the American Institutes for Research (AIR) provided training on information gathering techniques, coding artifacts, and synthesizing qualitative data to develop a complete description of each ESP in the sample.
 The qualitative researchers met weekly to ensure consistency across the qualitative data collection efforts.